Karma-vibhanga, Deeds and their Results

 Living in Wilderness

 What are the ten virtues of living in the wilderness?
 It is said: One avoids society.
 One associates with seclusion.
 One’s mind achieves concentration.
 One doesn’t have a lot of work to be done.
-One has mindfulness of the Buddha.
+One enters into mindfulness of the Buddhas.
 One doesn’t abandon bodily joy, happiness and satisfaction.
 One has no obstacles.
 One achieves concentration with agility in the spiritual life.
 Every word and syllable one recites is remembered.
 Just as one has heard, one knows every detail and the meaning of things.

 Living on Alms food

 What are the ten virtues of living on alms food?
 It is said: One acquires a walking path.
 One pounds his resort.
 One’s pride is lowered.
 One urges oneself on with gains.
 One establishes the merit of others.
 One expounds the Teacher’s dispensation.
 One makes the way shine forth for the next generation.
 One does no harm to his fellows in the spiritual life.
 One establishes humility in the mind.
 The monk who has a mind set on alms is able to go in all directions without adversity.

 160. Going-Forth leads to Rebirth in Heaven

 The last of the panels in the hidden base at Borobudur shows four monks meditating in the wilderness.
 The cause here appears to have been shown, for the only time, on the left.

 The result is not mentioned in the Sanskrit text in any of the results related to renunciation, but it is clearly rebirth in heaven, as we see from the wish-fulfilling tree and the kinnaras.
 On the far right we see someone sat with his two consorts, and the attendants line up once again to serve him.